iogf/crocs/README.md

 The actual implementation supports most Python regex features, groups, named groups, sets, lookahead, lookbehind etc.

-### Basic Example
+what if you need to implement a regex to solve the problem below?

-It solves the problem of catching mails whose domain ends with 'br'  and the hostname contains 'python' in the beginning too.
-It makes sure that the first letter in the mail name is in the set a-z as well.
+**Problem:** Match mails whose domain ends with 'br'  and the hostname contains 'python' at the beginning.
+Make sure that the first letter in the mail name is in the set [a-z] as well.

-**Note:** The code below is a yregex it is a regex implemented using python classes :D
+**YRegex:**

 ~~~python
 from crocs.regex import Seq, Include, Repeat, Join, NamedGroup, Include